spiral/docs/application/entities.md

 ```

 ## Databases
 Spiral Framework provides set of tools used to split, separate or join together multiple database sources (physically or logically), on practice it means that you can write your code relying on multiple databases even if internally they all linked together.
-Such approach can give your code ability to be moved to other spiral (or not) application without full code rewriting.
+Such approach can give your code ability to be moved to other spiral (or not) application with only few config corrections.

 For example following databases configuration will create two virtual databases which are both located in one place but are separated using unique table prefix: